Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

 It is also clear from Fig.~\ref{fig:groupsMA} that not only Ai but also LZW (both applied on the InChI strings), and the length of the InChI strings are reasonably clustered for Small Molecules and Peptides.
 This further reinforces the deep empirical connection between assembly indices and LZW algorithms.

-Regarding the threshold suggested by~\cite{Marshall2021}, that according to the authors separates molecules produced by non-living systems from molecules produced by living ones, it is claimed that non-living systems do not produce molecules with MAs (Ai) higher than 15.
+Regarding the threshold suggested by~\cite{Marshall2021}, that according to the authors separates molecules produced by nonliving systems from molecules produced by living ones, it is claimed that nonliving systems do not produce molecules with MAs (Ai) higher than 15.
 This has already been found to be erroneous by two other independent groups ~\cite{Hazen2024,raubitzek2024autocatalytic}.
-However, in their defence~\cite{kempes2024} in this regard, the authors suggest that one has to filter out those examples that prove the Ai hypothesis wrong because they are too artificial, while at the same time, the same authors claim Ai is completely agnostic and capable of detecting any form of life in the universe~\cite{Marshall2021,Sharma2023}.
+However, in their defence~\cite{kempes2024} in this regard, the authors suggest that one has to filter out those examples that prove the Ai hypothesis wrong because they are too artificial, while at the same time, the same authors claim that Ai is completely agnostic and capable of detecting any form of life in the universe~\cite{Marshall2021,Sharma2023}.

-This claim follows from \cite[Fig.~$4$]{Marshall2021}, where it is asserted that only molecules produced by living organisms (and some ``Blinded'' samples from NASA/other sources that were not made fully available in their paper's dataset, bypassing Nature's rules and review procedures) have MAs (Ai) higher than 15.
-By using their own data, we reproduced their \cite[Fig.~$4$]{Marshall2021} in our Fig.~\ref{fig:fig4marshall}, taking the results for Ai at face value as they were not reproducible, given that despite their claims to the contrary, they did not include all the data.
+This claim follows from \cite[Fig.~4]{Marshall2021}, where it is asserted that only molecules produced by living organisms (and some ``Blinded'' samples from NASA/other sources that were not made fully available in their paper's dataset, bypassing Nature's rules and review procedures) have MAs (Ai) higher than 15.
+By using their own data, we reproduced their \cite[Fig.~4]{Marshall2021} in our Fig.~\ref{fig:fig4marshall}, taking the results for Ai at face value as they were not reproducible, given that despite their claims to the contrary, they did not include all the data.
 The threshold has been already challenged and found to be in error twice by other independent groups~\cite{Hazen2024,raubitzek2024autocatalytic}, but here we show clearly that their assembly index (Ai) is not picking up any special signal from life.

-The first fact worth noting is that Marshall et al.~\cite{Marshall2021} did not use any of the quantile regressions they indicated in their \cite[Fig.~$3$]{Marshall2021} to estimate MA (Ai) values from MS2 peaks (i.e., they did not do any of the 5\%, 50 \% and 95\% quantiles, which are also reproduced in Fig.~\ref{fig:AllQuantiles}).
+The first fact worth noting is that Marshall et al.~\cite{Marshall2021} did not use any of the quantile regressions they indicated in their~\cite[Fig.~3]{Marshall2021} to estimate MA (Ai) values from MS2 peaks (i.e., they did not do any of the 5\%, 50 \% and 95\% quantiles, which are also reproduced in Fig.~\ref{fig:AllQuantiles}).
 By experimenting with the quantile value, it was possible to determine that they used a 14\% quantile regression on the data to build their linear relationship.
-Then, by using this linear relationship and the measure MS2 peak data, Fig.~\ref{fig:fig4marshall} was obtained.
-This choice was not deeply explored in their paper, which indicates a serious methodological gap.
+Then, using this linear relationship and the MS2 peak measurement data, Fig.~\ref{fig:fig4marshall} was obtained.
+This choice was not explored in depth in their paper, indicating a serious methodological gap.

 If we follow the same procedure (build a linear model equivalent to a 14\% quantile regression over the data from~\cite{Marshall2021}), it is also possible to plot the correspondent distribution of estimated InChI string lengths based on MS2 data.
 This is also presented in Fig.~\ref{fig:fig4marshall}.